Casa Milà

 A trip to Barcelona would be incomplete without exploring Gaudí's imprint on the city.
 Not only was he one of the most influential architects of Barcelona’s modern and art nouveau period in the late 19th and early 20th century, but in history.

-His architectural masterpieces helped transform the city of Barcelona into the thriving, bustling, the historical and cultural metropolitan city it is today.
+His architectural masterpieces helped transform the city of Barcelona into the thriving, bustling, historical and cultural metropolitan city it is today.

 Enjoy two hassle-free private transfers to Park Güell and Sagrada Familia and admire the city from the comfort of your car.
-Your tour ends with a guided tour inside the Sagrada Familia where you will then be free to stay at your own leisure.
+Your tour ends with a guided tour inside the Sagrada Familia where you will then be free to stay at your leisure.

-Join us on the tour and you will be transformed into another world as you enter the intricately designed spaces
+Join us on the tour and you will be transformed into another world as you enter the intricately designed spaces.

 x